benhartig/temp/infrastructure/README.md

 > ### web-cert

-Creates a certificate in the AWS Certificate Manager for use in a Cloudfront Distrubution for the Django web stack.
+Creates a certificate in the AWS Certificate Manager for use in a Cloudfront Distribution for the Django web stack.

 Stack(s) currently deployed: